The fifth AEDC data collection took place from 4 May to 25 June 2021.

 - communication skills and general knowledge.

 Each rectangular tile represents one of the 5

 AEDC domains of child development: physical health and wellbeing, social competence, emotional maturity, language and cognitive skills (school-based) and communication skills and general knowledge.

 What the AEDC data means for Early Childhood Education and Care services

 AEDC data provides evidence to help guide EYLF, QKLG and NQS planning.
 The data can inform educators about areas of developmental strengths and vulnerabilities in a community and support responsive environments and programs.

 AEDC results can be used by early childhood education and care services to:

-A range of other resources, including fact sheets, community stories and guidance on understanding and using the data is also available on the national AEDC Website.
+A range of other resources, including fact sheets, community stories and guidance on understanding and using the data, are available on the national AEDC website.